Our urgent enquiry phone line remains open throughout the festive period, and is available 24 hours a day. Call 0800 471 4689.

 Take it one step at a time and make taking care of yourself a priority

-Grieving will take its toll on your physical and emotional well-being; impacting your mental health and weakening your immune system.3 It is therefore vital to practice and prioritise self-care during this challenging time, making sure you are getting adequate rest, social fulfillment, nutrition, and exercise.
+Grieving will take its toll on your physical and emotional well-being; impacting your mental health and weakening your immune system.
+It is therefore vital to practice and prioritise self-care during this challenging time, making sure you are getting adequate rest, social fulfilment, nutrition, and exercise.

 No matter how challenging your grief journey is, it is critical you engage in activities that bring comfort and solace, whether it’s spending time amongst nature, practicing mindfulness, or pursuing creative outlets.
 Although attending such events may feel daunting, it’s important to go back to doing things you enjoyed prior to experiencing the loss of your child.